yakov152005/Android-CS2-SemB-AppAiWithFB/README.md

 - Input is validated before registration
 - All screens are **fully responsive**
 - Built 100% from scratch with clean, readable code

----

-##  Screenshots

-Place screenshots in `res/` or project root and update paths above accordingly.